gontainer/gontainer-helpers/container/README.md

 	tx *sql.Tx
 }

-func (c *myContainer) Tx(ctx context.Context) *sql.Tx {
+// let's define custom getter, they are easier to use func (c *myContainer) Tx(ctx context.Context) *sql.Tx {
 	tx, err := c.GetInContext(ctx, "userRepository")
+	// we expect all services to be defined correctly,
-	if err != nil {
+	// so we can panic here in case of an error if err != nil {
 		panic(err)
 	}